-In fact, this forward thinking is what brought her to open her own business in January 2016 and to eventually seek funding through Fundera.
+In fact, this forward thinking is what brought her to open her own business in January 2016 and to eventually seek funding for her business through Fundera.
 Jennifer’s voice bubbles with enthusiasm when she shares the industry’s numbers with us—the smart home industry is supposed to be a $15 billion business in 2017 and is projected to grow by 21.8% by 2021.

 And her business has mirrored this industry-wide growth.
 Back in 2016, Level Up Your Home began with five contractors nationwide.
 The business quickly scaled up to 20 contractors within only a half a year.
 Not even two years later, Level Up Your Home is now working with 40 contractors nationwide.